Thailand Already Reverses Weed Legalization, Industry Panics

 The government’s announcement to already withdraw weed legalization has led to a lot of uncertainty surrounding the future of cannabis in Thailand.
 The possibility that legal cannabis will be withdrawn by the current Thai leadership has caused some vendors to be nervous.

 More than million people have registered with Thai authorities to grow cannabis since legalization.
-As of 2024, there are reportedly over 6,000 licensed cannabis vendors that can sell weed to everyone.
-It currently costs 3000 baht ($80) to get a license which stays valid for three years.
+In addition, there are over 6,000 licensed cannabis vendors as of 2024 that can sell weed to everyone.

-There are rumors that the new ‘medical cannabis licensing’ might cost much more than that.
+It currently costs 3000 baht ($80) to get a license which is valid for three years.
+But there are rumors that the new ‘medical cannabis licensing’ might cost much more than that.
 The mood in the government might be that they now want to increase taxes on everything cannabis-related, and get a larger share of the profits, therefore getting something back after cannabis was left on a free ride by the previous government.

 Spokespersons from the actual government have said that business operators and growers who comply with the rules, such as obtaining licenses and registering with the government system, will be safe once the new cannabis laws and regulations are enacted.